Fluctuations for matrix-valued Gaussian processes: Preliminaries on Malliavin calculus and stochastic integration

 \subsection{Malliavin calculus for classical Gaussian processes}

 In this section, we establish some notation and introduce the basic operators of the theory of Malliavin calculus.
+Unless indicated otherwise, the material presented in this section can be found in the monographs of Nourdin and Pecatti \cite{nourdin2012normal} and Nualart \cite{nualart2006malliavin}.
 Throughout this section $X=(X_{t} , t\geq0)$ denotes a $d$-dimensional centered Gaussian process where $X_{t}=(X_{t}^{1},\dots, X_{t}^{d})$ for $t\ge0$, which is defined on a probability space $(\Omega,\Fc,\Pb)$.
 Its covariance function is given by

 for some non-negative definite function $R(s,t)$ satisfying conditions \textbf{(H1)} and \textbf{(H2)} and where $\delta_{i,j}$ denotes the so-called Kronecker delta.
 We denote by $\Hg$ the Hilbert space obtained by taking the completion of the space $\Ef$ of step functions over $[0,T]$, endowed with the inner product